bruno-oliveira/techblog/_posts/2021-11-28-Learn-in-bulk-or-on-demand.md

 This is a really interesting question and, critically looking at it, I believe there are two sides to it: if you are working on a personal project, there is a certain approach you can take, and, if you are working at your job, probably the exploratory aspect will differ a little bit, because the environment and the tools at your disposal are also different, so, I will try to approach this interesting question from both perspectives.

+### Learning for a side project

+A side project is essentially a greenfield project where you will wear ALL the hats.
+You'll have to be the developer, the main stakeholder, the main client (sometimes), the main customer relations person and the main contributor.

+This means that no matter the complexity of the thing, you are in complete control.
+You can work on it as much or as little as you'd like to and there won't be any extra pressure to deliver.